 Course Description: This course will provide students with an understanding of theories and practices in teaching English to students from multilingual backgrounds.
 Course topics will include reflective practices, teacher decision making, learner-centered classrooms, and general knowledge about language learning and cognition.
 Field experience will include working with learners in the practicum-students' geographical areas, in collaboration with the practicum instructor and local instructors.
 Students will produce a portfolio of teaching plans, observation notes, and reflections.

-College Writing W145 (online): English Language Materials and Assessment
+College Writing W145 (online): Creating Materials for English Language Education

 Course Description: You will learn to develop instructional materials and assessment tools in English language teaching in both local and global contexts.
 This course covers theory and methods behind choosing, adapting, and writing materials that are suitable for diverse populations of English language learners in a variety of academic contexts.